DFE-Digital/get-into-teaching-app/app/views/content/non-uk-teachers/fees-and-funding-for-non-uk-trainees.md

   - Settlement Scheme
 ---

 If you’re applying for teacher training as a non-UK citizen, you may be able to get some financial support from the UK government.
 Your eligibility for support will depend on your [immigration status](#check-your-immigration-status-and-eligibility-for-financial-support) and choice of subject.
-Most non-UK citizens without some type of settled status in the UK will not be eligible, unless they choose to study languages or physics.
+Most non-UK citizens without some type of settled status in the UK will not be eligible, unless they train to teach languages or physics.

 The information on this page is for: